More than $32,000! FIFA triples the price of its best tickets for the 2026 World Cup final

 Related videos:

-The jump is staggering: the previous price for that same category was $10,990, which already represented an increase from the original value of $6,730 that FIFA had initially announced for Category 1 of the final.
+The leap is staggering: the previous price for that same category was $10,990, which already represented an increase from the original value of $6,730 that FIFA had initially announced for Category 1 of the final.

 In total, the most exclusive ticket to see the grand final now costs nearly five times the starting price.

-The final is scheduled for July 19, 2026 at the MetLife Stadium in East Rutherford, New Jersey, and it is the most coveted match of a tournament that kicks off on June 11 with 48 teams and 104 matches spread across 16 cities in the United States, Canada, and Mexico.
+The final is scheduled for July 19, 2026 at the MetLife Stadium in East Rutherford, New Jersey, and it is the most sought-after match of a tournament that kicks off on June 11 with 48 teams and 104 matches spread across 16 cities in the United States, Canada, and Mexico.

 The dynamic pricing system, implemented by FIFA for the first time in a World Cup, allows prices to rise without a clear ceiling based on demand.